pojntfx/clusterplatform/packages/provisioner/README.md

 ### Get Globalnodes

-Open [https://my.zerotier.com/network/1c33c1ced0d02ef9](https://my.zerotier.com/network/1c33c1ced0d02ef9) in your browser globalnode should appear there.
+Open [https://my.zerotier.com/network/1c33c1ced0d02ef9](https://my.zerotier.com/network/1c33c1ced0d02ef9) in your browser; the globalnodes should appear there after some time.
 Click the checkbox in the `Auth?` column and the node will be given an IP address; see the `Managed IPs` column.
-You can the join other Localnodes or your development machine into the VPN using the command you've used above which turns them into Globalnodes and enables the nodes to talk to each other.
+You can the join other localnodes the operator's machine into the VPN using the command you've used above which turns them into globalnodes and enables them to communicate with each other.

 ## More